On Singular Integrals and Quantitative Rectifiability in Parabolic Space and the Heisenberg Group: Introduction

 In the case of a parabolic, codimension-one Ahlfors regular measure $\mu$, the universally agreed upon definition of uniform rectifiability is estimate \eqref{jonessquare}, with $\beta_\mu$ measuring the ``least squares" distance to an optimal \emph{vertical hyperplane}, i.e. a codimension-one hyperplane containing a line parallel to the $t$-axis (see Section \ref{URdefn}).
 This definition of parabolic uniform rectifiability was introduced by Hofmann, Lewis, and Nystr\"om in \cite{HLN}.
 To our knowledge, there has been no prior work about parabolic uniform rectifiability in codimension greater than one.
 In the sequel we will define parabolic uniformly rectifiable measures on $\mathbb R^{n+1}$ of higher codimension as Ahlfors regular measures (with appropriate homogeneity) satisfying a version of \eqref{jonessquare} where the $\beta_\mu$ coefficients optimize the distance to a higher-codimensional vertical plane.

 In the case of the first Heisenberg group, we prove the following theorem.

-\begin{thm} Suppose $\mu$ is a $3$-regular measure on $\mathbb H$ on which Calder\'on-Zygmund singular integral operators of dimension $3$ are bounded from $L^2(\mu)$ to $L^2(\mu)$.
+\begin{thm} Suppose $\mu$ is a $3$-ADR measure on $\mathbb H$ on which Calder\'on-Zygmund singular integral operators of dimension $3$ are bounded from $L^2(\mu)$ to $L^2(\mu)$.
 Then $\mu$ is a uniformly rectifiable measure (i.e. (\ref{flatsquare}) holds). \end{thm}

 Notice that we do not need any condition in addition to boundedness of CZOs in the Heisenberg group case.
 This shows that, from the perspective of singular integrals, uniform rectifiability is remarkably different in the Heisenberg group and parabolic space.